Ivan-composer/agentiqueAI/backend-plan.md

 2. **Search** route calls `rag_retrieve_and_summarize(query, agent_id=None)`.
    - Confirm it returns global results from all agents.
    - Check references are bullet or any consistent format.
-3. **Edge Cases**: If agent has zero data or query is empty, handle gracefully (like returning “No relevant chunks found.”).
+3. **Edge Cases**: If agent has zero data or query is empty, handle gracefully (like returning "No relevant chunks found.").

 ---